ckouder/SudokuForProgrammer/README.md

 At the mean time, we are still improving user experience by adding extra functionalities into it.

-- [ ] Faster puzzle generator
+- [X] Faster puzzle generator
-- [ ] Finish History activity connectivity
+- [X] Finish History activity connectivity
+- [ ] Add long press controller to game control button
+- [ ] What to do if the player makes a mistake
+- [ ] Erase grid if the game is paused
 - [ ] OCR sudoku solver
 - [ ] Add sound effects
   - [ ] Press sudoku unit: [CLICK]